tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

       them in `ResponsePrepareProposal`.
 In that case, `ResponsePrepareProposal.modified_tx` is set to true.
     * If `ResponsePrepareProposal.modified_tx` is false, then Tendermint will ignore the contents of `ResponsePrepareProposal.tx`.
-    * In same-block execution mode, the Application must provide values for `ResponsePrepareProposal.data`, `ResponsePrepareProposal.tx_result`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`, as a result of executing the block.
+    * In same-block execution mode, the Application must provide values for `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.tx_result`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`, as a result of executing the block.
       * The values for `ResponsePrepareProposal.validator_updates`, or